Sweden sends special diving vessel to area of pipeline leaks

 The coast guard offered no explanation as to why the leak had increased.
 The other one, over Nord Stream 1, has stopped, it said.

-The coast guard added that its vessel, KBV 003 Amfitrite, was still off Sweden and its task was to monitor the situation and sea traffic in the area.

-Danish authorities were monitoring the two leaks east of the Danish Baltic Sea island of Bornholm — above Nord Stream 1 and Nord Stream 2 — with the frigate Absalon and the environmental ship Gunnar Thorson.
-The Danish air force was contributing to the mission with a helicopter.
+Danish authorities were monitoring the two leaks east of the Danish Baltic Sea island of Bornholm — above Nord Stream 1 and Nord Stream 2 — with the frigate Absalon, the environmental ship Gunnar Thorson, and a military helicopter.

 Sweden's prosecuting authority and the Swedish Security Services are heading an investigation, while Copenhagen police were in charge of an inquiry in Denmark.

-Denmark said the investigation was being carried out in close cooperation with relevant authorities, including the National Police, the Danish Police Intelligence Service and Denmark's energy authorities.

-A joint international investigation team consisting of relevant authorities from, among others, Denmark, Germany and Sweden, should also be set up.
+A joint international investigation team from Denmark, Germany and Sweden, among others, was also being set up.

-The U.S.-Russia clashes continued later at an emergency meeting of the U.N.
-Security Council in New York called by Moscow on the pipelines attacks and as Norwegian researchers published a map projecting that a huge plume of methane from the damaged pipelines will travel over large swaths of the Nordic region.
+The U.N.
+Security Council held an emergency meeting Friday on the pipelines attacks and Norwegian researchers published a map projecting that a huge plume of methane from the damaged pipelines will travel over large swaths of the Nordic region.

+Danish Prime Minister Mette Frederiksen on Monday noted that ”unfortunately, both a present and a future are emerging, which are more gloomy than we are used to.
+Authoritarian forces are gaining ground, and the international community is in turmoil.”

+“We got a frightening taste of it last week with the leaks on Nord Stream 1 and 2.
+It was surprising and worrying,” she said.

 ———